roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-05 ****** bydlsloan© I followed her up the stairs, enjoying the view of her ass and cunt right in front of my face.
+I followed her up the stairs, enjoying the view of her ass and cunt right in front of my face.
 When we got to the bedroom, I said, "I wish I could trust you to just stay in bed with me, but I can't.
 So, I'm going to have to make sure you don't get any crazy ideas in the middle of the night.
 You're still a patient under my care, and I can't let you leave until 9 a.m. tomorrow."
 (I had another appointment at 9:30, but Bunny didn't know that).

  "Lay down flat on your stomach," I instructed.
 I took her hands and tied them behind her back with a black scarf.